 Soft Shutter Release Buttons

-Almost all the brands are now using the rubber washers on their soft shutters so you can’t really go wrong here.
+Almost all the brands are now using rubber washers on their soft shutters, so you can’t go wrong here.
 I’ll list a few different brands that come in at different prices.
-I use the Lensmate Soft Shutters personally, they are a cool little company out of Washington State and I definitely prefer supporting domestic brands whenever I can even if it means spending a few extra bucks.
-Plus their products are the best.
+I use the Lensmate Soft Shutters.
+Personally, they are a cool little company out of Washington State, and I prefer supporting domestic brands whenever I can, even if it means spending a few extra bucks.
+Plus, their products are the best.

 Best Case Fujifilm X-T4